waal70/home-infra/debian-preseed/BootstrapSelfREADME.md

 ## Bootstrap the repositories

 Install git to be able to clone the repositories.
-First clone the secret one, followed by the main one:
+First clone the secret one, followed by the main one.

 ```console
 git clone ssh://172.16.1.2:8022/volume1/private-git/home.git